gogo-boot/GxEPD2-examples/README.md

 A comprehensive PlatformIO project containing all GxEPD2 library examples, converted from Arduino IDE format and optimized for easy development and testing with e-paper displays.

+## ✨ Key Features

+- **🎯 Unified Configuration** - Configure your display once in `include/` directory, works for all examples
+- **🚀 Ready-to-Use** - All examples pre-configured with PlatformIO environments
+- **📱 Multi-Platform** - ESP32, ESP8266, Arduino Uno, STM32 support
+- **🔧 No Duplication** - Shared headers eliminate configuration redundancy
+- **📖 Comprehensive Docs** - Step-by-step guides for every use case

 ## 📚 Documentation

 - **🚀 [QUICK_START.md](QUICK_START.md)** - Get running in 30 seconds